 Educational chalk activities: What you need

-- Chalk – we have been using this brand for years!
+- Sidewalk chalk – we have been using this brand for years!

 - Concrete or tar driveway, patio, balcony, etc